-- Guaranteed acceptance – Most MPI policies are issued on a “guaranteed acceptance” basis.
-That can be advantageous for people who have health issues and either have to pay high rates for life insurance or are struggling to obtain a policy.
+- Guaranteed acceptance: Most MPI policies are issued on a “guaranteed acceptance” basis.
+That can be advantageous for people who have health conditions and either have to pay high rates for life insurance or are struggling to obtain a policy.

 Cons of MPI

-Mortgage protection insurance is optional, and there are plenty of reasons to consider opting out or opting for the flexibility of a traditional life insurance policy instead.
+Mortgage protection insurance is optional, and there are plenty of reasons to opt out or choose the flexibility of a traditional life insurance policy instead.
 Here are a few of the cons of MPI:

 - More cash out of your pocket: The MPI premium adds more of a burden to your monthly budget.